Rutvik-Gandhi/iOS_Hotel_Management_Application/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Support
-For any inquiries or support requests, please contact us at support@example.com.
-We're here to help!
+For any inquiries or support requests, please contact us at gandhirutvik1100@gmail.com I'm here to help!

 Acknowledgements
 We would like to thank the following open-source projects and resources for their invaluable contributions to this application: